Clyde F.C.: 'A' Team

 Their third and final Scottish 2nd XI Cup triumph came in 1941–42.
 It would be the team's last 'major' cup success for the next sixty-six years.
-In 1945-46 they reached their last Scottish 2nd XI Cup final losing to Hibs, after a superb 6-2 derby victory over arch-rivals Partick Thistle in the semifinals.
+In 1945–46 they reached their last Scottish 2nd XI Cup final losing to Hibs, after a superb 6–2 derby victory over arch-rivals Partick Thistle in the semi-finals.

 The Scottish Reserve League merged with the Scottish C Division (third tier) for the 1949–50 season creating two regionalised divisions (South/West and North/East) with Clyde entering a reserve team in the South & West region.
 The club was crowned champions in 1949–50 and they retained their title in 1950–51.
 Despite successive titles, there was no promotion as only first teams could gain promotion to Division B. As reserve teams got excluded from the Scottish League Cup, the C Division had their League Cup.
 Clyde couldn't quite match the success in the cup that they had in the league as they never won the competition.
-The best they could manage were semi-final appearances in 1951-52 and in 1953–54.
+The best they could manage were semi-final appearances in 1951–52 and in 1953–54.